 This TV doesn't have a local dimming feature.
 The videos above are for reference only, so you can compare the Vizio V655-J09 to a TV that does have a local dimming feature.
 It's a direct-lit LED TV, which means that the backlights are placed directly behind the screen, which is different from edge-lit TVs and isn't the same as local dimming.

 The HDR brightness is poor.
 It doesn't get bright enough to make highlights stand out.
-The EOTF follows the target perfectly until the sharp roll-off at the peak brightness, meaning there's a loss of fine details with most highlights.
+The EOTF follows the target perfectly, but near blacks are raised a bit due to the lack of a local dimming feature.
+This means that most dim scenes and midtones are displayed at the brightness level the content creator intended.
+There's a very sharp cutoff at the TV's peak brightness, though, causing a loss of fine details in bright scenes.

 This TV has some issues with the gray uniformity.
 The edges of the screen are darker due to bad vignetting, which you'll notice when using it as a PC monitor, and there's noticeable dirty screen effect in the center, which is distracting when watching sports.